 An onion only has delicate foliage, so struggles to compete with surrounding weeds.
 This isn’t too much of a problem mid-winter, as most weeds are dormant, but if you plant now the weeds will grow around the bulb.
 Don’t let them take over!

 Overwintering Onions from Sets

-Growing a good onion all the way from seed is a very satisfying feeling, but for an easier, faff free experience, try onion sets instead.
-Onion sets are baby onions that have already been growing for several weeks – all you have to do is poke them into the ground the right way up (that’s pointy bit upwards by the way!).
+Growing a good onion all the way from seed is a very satisfying feeling, but for an easier, faff-free experience, try onion sets instead.
+Onion sets are baby onions that have already been growing for several weeks – all you have to do is poke them into the ground the right way up (that’s a pointy bit upwards by the way!).

 Keep the Plants Away from Birds